Bulldozer: Blade

 Blades can be fitted straight across the frame, or at an angle.
 All can be lifted, some, with additional hydraulic cylinders, can be tilted to vary the angle up to one side.

 Sometimes, a bulldozer is used to push or pull another piece of earth-moving equipment known as a "scraper" to increase productivity.
 The towed Fresno Scraper, invented in 1883 by James Porteous, was the first design to enable this to be done economically, removing the soil from an area being cut and depositing where needed as fill.
 Dozer blades with a reinforced center section for pushing are known as "bull blades".

-Dozer blades are added to combat engineering vehicles and other military equipment, such as artillery tractors such as the Type 73 or M8 Tractor, to clear battlefield obstacles and prepare firing positions.
+Dozer blades are added to combat engineering vehicles and other military equipment, such as artillery tractors such as the Type 73 or M8 tractor, to clear battlefield obstacles and prepare firing positions.
 Dozer blades may be mounted on main battle tanks to clear antitank obstacles or mines, and dig improvised shelters.

 Ripper

 A ripper is a long, claw-like shank that may be mounted singly or in multiples on the rear of a bulldozer to loosen hard and impacted materials.
+It is raised and lowered as desired by hydraulic cylinders.
 Usually a single shank is preferred for heavy ripping.
-The ripper is fitted with a replaceable tungsten steel alloy tip, referred to as a boot.
+The ripper is equipped with a replaceable tungsten steel alloy tip, known as a boot.

-Ripping can not only loosen soil (such as podzol hardpan) in agricultural and construction applications but break shaly rock or pavement into easily handled small rubble.
+Ripping can not only loosen soil (such as podzol hardpan) in agricultural and construction applications but break shaly rock or pavement into easily handled rubble.

 A variant of the ripper is the stumpbuster, a single spike protruding horizontally used to split a tree stump.